t-0hmura/fairchem/docs/core/quickstart.md

 # UMA Quick Start w/ ASE
 The easiest way to use pretrained models is via the [ASE](https://wiki.fysik.dtu.dk/ase/) `FAIRChemCalculator`.
-A single uma model can be used for a wide range of applications in chemistry and materials science by picking the appropriate task name for domain specific prediction.
+A single UMA model can be used for a wide range of applications in chemistry and materials science by picking the appropriate task name for domain specific prediction.

-## Instantiate a calculator from a pretrained model
-Make sure you have a Hugging Face account, have already applied for model access to the [UMA model repository](https://huggingface.co/facebook/UMA), and have logged in to Hugging Face using an access token.
+1. Make sure you have a Hugging Face account, have already applied for model access to the [UMA model repository](https://huggingface.co/facebook/UMA), and have logged in to Hugging Face using an access token.

-## Set the task for your application and calculate
+2. Set the task for your application and calculate
 - **oc20:** use this for catalysis
 - **omat:** use this for inorganic materials
 - **omol:** use this for molecules
 - **odac:** use this for MOFs
 - **omc:** use this for molecular crystals

-## Relax an adsorbate on a catalytic surface,
+## Relax an adsorbate on a catalytic surface
 ```python
 from ase.build import fcc100, add_adsorbate, molecule
 from ase.optimize import LBFGS